ot4i-cookbooks/ibm_integration_bus/README.md

 * IBM Integration Bus Explorer
 * All product prerequisites, including WebSphere MQ Version 7.5.0.1

 The cookbook also creates a user account to manage the components, and creates and configures all the components that are required for a running Integration Bus instance.

-For answers to questions about this cookbook see the provided [FAQ](./FAQ.md).
+For answers to questions about this cookbook, see the provided [FAQ](./FAQ.md).

 Requirements
 ------------
-To use this cookbook, you must download the single package image for IBM Integration Bus and store it on an FTP or HTTP server that is accessible by the computer running the chef client.
+To use this cookbook, you must download the single package image for IBM Integration Bus and store it on an FTP server, HTTP server or local file system that is accessible by the computer that is running the Chef client.

-The IBM Integration Bus for Developers is a full-function version of the product, which you can use for evaluative purposes.
+IBM Integration Bus for Developers is a full-function version of the product, which you can use for evaluative purposes.
 You can [download](https://www14.software.ibm.com/webapp/iwm/web/signup.do?source=swg-wmbfd&S_TACT=109KA7GW&S_CMP=web_opp_ibm_ws_appint_integrationbus&lang=en_US&S_PKG=dk) this version at no charge and you are free to use it for as long as you require, within the terms of the license.

 ## Chef